 Settlement of the area dates from the 1840s, with land used mainly for market gardens.
 Population was minimal until the 1880s, spurred by the extension of the railway line in 1887.
 Residential and commercial growth took place during the late 1800s and early 1900s.
 Substantial development occurred during the 1930s as market gardens were subdivided.
 The population increased slightly between 1991 and 2006 as new dwellings were added to the area, and then declined slightly between 2006 and 2011.

 The Hampton Major Activity Centre is an established mixed use area, with residential, retail and office land use.

-Major features of the area include the retail and commercial area along Hampton Street, Linacre Private Hospital, Alexander Park, Triangle Gardens and the Hampton railway station.
+Major features of the area include the Hampton Street retail and commercial area, Linacre Private Hospital, Alexander Park, Triangle Gardens and the Hampton railway station.